TylerAndreasen/ProgrammingNotes/Languages/Python/Overview.md

 # Overview of Python

-Python, as a scripting language, is fairly easy to use and write in, and this far the lack of type safety is yet to bite me.
+Python, as a scripting language, is fairly easy to use and write in, though the lack of type safety has bitten me a couple fo times.
 My first project relies on Numpy which was luckily pretty easy to install.

 ## Important Info